Jeseenacodes/Motor_Vehicle_Thefts-SQL_Python/Readme.md

 | Stationwagon            | 945          | Most Stolen    |
 | Special Purpose Vehicle | 1            | Least Stolen   |
 | Articulated Truck       | 1            | Least Stolen   |

+> Stationwagons are the most frequently stolen vehicles, with 945 thefts, while Special Purpose Vehicles and Articulated Trucks are the least targeted, with only one theft each.

 2. Average age of stolen vehicles by vehicle type

 ```sql